Department of Health

 • mental health nurses

-• allied health professionals (including social workers, occupation therapists, psychologists and other allied health disciplines)
+• allied health professionals (including social workers, occupational therapists, psychologists and other allied health disciplines)

 • alcohol and other drug (AOD) practitioners